Brian-Pho/Textbook-Notes/content/posts/books/peak/index.md

     2. It requires a teacher who can provide practice activities designed to help a student improve his or her performance.
 - The clear distinction is practice that is not only purposeful but also informed.
 - Deliberate practice is purposeful practice that knows where it's going and how to get there.
+- Deliberate practice involves two kinds of learning: improving the skills you already have and extending the reach and range of your skills.
 - Deliberate practice traits
     - Develops skills that people have figured out and know how to teach
     - Outside comfort zone